 Reputable labels ensure that hemp-derived products are phytocannabinoid-rich and completely safe to consume.
 Since cannabis plants consume soil components naturally, you must select products that have undergone third-party laboratory testing to ensure the quality and potency of the cannabinoids.

 Related Article: How to Boost Your Immune System

-Although cannabis plants have been around for thousands of years and have been used, science has only recently discovered evidence of how they communicate with the human body.
+Although cannabis plants have been around for thousands of years and have been of use to science, it has only recently been of discovery as evidence on how they communicate with the human body.
 The widespread ban on plant species made it impossible to perform experiments, testing, or additional clinical trials in light of its medical potential.